howard-tzw/vue-select/docs/docs/README.md

 > Everything you wish the HTML `<select>` element could do, wrapped up into a
 > lightweight, extensible Vue component.

-Vs Vue Select is a feature rich select/dropdown/typeahead component.
+Vs Vue3 Select is a feature rich select/dropdown/typeahead component.
 It provides a default template that fits most use cases for a filterable select dropdown.
 The component is designed to be as lightweight as possible, while maintaining high standards for accessibility, developer experience, and customization.